 Anticipating that there will be times when kids aren’t happily ensconced in hours of unstructured play and a little preparation can go a long way to bolster everyone’s resolve in those moments when it might be easy to succumb to the electronics.
 And remember, boredom isn’t a bad thing, it forces kids to get creative!

 Here are seven ways planning ahead can help keep spring break screen time to a minimum and help your family have a relaxing week at home.

 1. Create guidelines

 Sit down with everyone before the break and agree on an amount of screen time that works for your family.
 You can even post it somewhere central as a reminder for everyone.

 2. Stock up on supplies

 Have a family meeting and come up with fun ideas for what to do instead of screen time.
 Have everyone write down their ideas (or assign a scribe) and put them in a bowl or mason jar.
 When the first “I’m bored” gets uttered, just point to the jar.

 4. Book some time for yourself

 Older kids in the neighbourhood, relatives, or babysitters, can be amazing pinch hitters for when adults need a break.
-Book a responsible teen to come and play with your kids outside, take them to a nearby park, or build an indoor obstacle course.
+Book a responsible teen to come and play with your kids outside or take them to a nearby park.

 5. Nearby attractions